Spatial LLM Architecture & Core Concepts

 return gdf.reset_index(drop=True)

 Topology validation extends beyond simple validity checks.
 Production pipelines should integrate PostGIS ST_IsValidReason, ST_SnapToGrid, and ST_MakeValid at the database layer to prevent floating-point drift from propagating into LLM prompts.
-Comprehensive strategies for handling projection drift and datum transformations are detailed in Coordinate Reference System Normalization, which covers automated EPSG registry lookups and fallback transformation matrices.
+Comprehensive strategies for handling projection drift and datum transformations are detailed in Coordinate Reference System Normalization.

 Geometry Representation & Tokenization Strategies